DTJF/libpruw1/src/doc/_2_preparation.md

 ===========
 \tableofcontents

-This chapter describes how to get libpruio working on your system.
-At the bottom you'll find a step by step guide to install the complete system.
-Eager users may skip the theory and jump to \ref SecInstallation directly.
+This chapter describes how to get libpruw1 working on your system.

 # Tools  {#SecTools}